About Breeding Bird Survey

 The resulting UK bird population trends, and country and region trends, are published in the annual BBS report.
 For more information about how the trends are generated, and research carried out using BBS data, see our research & conservation section.

 The BTO/JNCC/RSPB Breeding Bird Survey is a partnership jointly funded by the BTO, RSPB and JNCC with fieldwork conducted by volunteers.
 This partnership also incorporates the Waterways Breeding Bird Survey (WBBS).

 The BBS Team

-Sarah Harris is the BBS National Organiser at the BTO, responsible for the day-to-day running of the BBS, liaising with BTO Regional Organisers and volunteers, promoting the scheme, maintaining the database, and producing the annual report.
+- James Heywood is the BBS National Organiser at the BTO, supported by David White, and is responsible for the day-to-day running of the BBS, liaising with BTO Regional Organisers and volunteers, promoting the scheme, maintaining the database, and producing the annual report.